Munkleson/my-portfolio/README.md

-My portfolio
+<strong>Alex's portfolio</strong>

-This is a portfolio to showcase myself, skills, projects, and work and education history.
+This is a portfolio project to showcase my profile, tech stack, projects, and work and education history.

 This was made through vanilla JavaScript, HTML, and a mix of CSS and Bootstrap.